6.1 Site Assessment and Installation Planning

 Planning itemWhat to verifyWhy it matters

-Species fitMature size, hardiness, pest susceptibility, tolerance, functionReduces predictable stress and conflicts
+Species fitMature height and spread, hardiness zone, pest susceptibility, salt/drought tolerance, functionReduces predictable conflicts and stress

-Utilities and hardscapeOverhead wires, underground utilities, pavement, sight linesAvoids future conflicts and unsafe work
+Utilities and hardscapeOverhead wires, buried lines (call 811 before digging), pavement, sight linesAvoids future conflicts and unsafe work

-Nursery stock qualityTrunk taper, root system, crown structure, defectsPrevents installing known problems
+Stock qualityTrunk taper, root flare, crown structure, defectsPrevents installing known problems

-Maintenance capacityWatering, mulch care, inspection, pruning accessDetermines whether the plan can be sustained
+Maintenance capacityWatering, mulch care, inspection, pruning accessDetermines whether the plan is sustainable

-Site assessment should include the aboveground and belowground environment.
-Aboveground factors include sunlight, wind exposure, reflected heat, building clearance, road salt exposure, pedestrian movement, and expected use of the space.
-Belowground factors include texture, compaction, drainage, pH concerns, existing roots, buried debris, soil depth, and available volume.
+Site assessment covers both environments.
+Aboveground factors include sunlight, wind exposure, reflected heat from pavement or walls, building clearance, road-salt spray, pedestrian movement, and intended use.
+Belowground factors include texture, compaction, drainage, pH, existing roots, buried debris, soil depth, and available volume.

 Test Your Knowledge

-What is the current ISA Certified Arborist domain weight for Installation and Establishment?
+What is the current ISA Certified Arborist domain weight for Installation and Establishment, and what does it imply for study?

 A